Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities

 \subsection{Analyzing Method}

 We first compare the performance between LLMs and traditional time series forecasting methods, as shown in \autoref{tab:comparison-with-traditional-methods}.
 It is shown that LLMs perform better within most datasets.
 GPT-4-turbo and Llama-2 perform relatively well on the AirPassengerdataset and the AusBeerdataset with low MAPE.
 Gemini outperforms GPT-3.5-turbo on time series forecasting and outperforms GPT-4-turbo on some datasets but is on par with GPT-4-turbo overall.

-To understand the preferences of the LLMs, we compare our framework using various foundational models like GPT-4 and GPT-3.5-turbo traditional methods on various datasets.
+To understand the preferences of the LLMs, we compare our framework using various foundational models, such as GPT-4-turbo and GPT-3.5-turbo, with traditional methods.
 We also design experiments on synthesized datasets to validate our findings and analyze the impact of the multiple periods.
 To quantify the LLMs' preferences towards time series, following \cite{wang2006characteristic}, we define the strength of the trend and the seasonality as follows:

 where $X_{K}\in {R}^{K}$, $X_{S}\in {R}^{K}$ and $X_{R}\in {R}^{K}$ denote the trend component, the seasonal component and the residual component respectively.
-The presented indices serve as indicators of the strength of the trend and seasonality, providing a measure ranging up to 1.
+The presented indices indicate the trend's strength and seasonality, providing a measure ranging up to 1.
 It is easy to find that a higher value indicates a stronger trend or seasonality within the time series.
 Throughout this paper, we use the word "higher strength" to represent the comparison of the strengths between different datasets.
 The assessment of strength is not based on a fixed level, as the concepts of "strong" and "weak" vary across different datasets and scenarios.

-To further discern the LLMs' preferences for the specific segments of the input data, we add Gaussian to the original time series to create counterfactual examples.
-We initiate by defining a sliding window that constitutes 10\% of the total length of the time series.
-Given the variability in the length of time sequences, we first scale the sequence before incorporating the noise into the original sequence.
-This method allows us to assess the impact of individual segments and thereby infer the interpretability of the time series segments that LLMs predominantly focus on.
+To further discern the LLMs' preferences for the specific segments of the input data, we add Gaussian noise to the original time series to create counterfactual examples.
+We start by defining a sliding window that constitutes 10\% of the total length of the time series, and we set the sliding window to gradually move closer to the output sequence.
+This method allows us to assess the impact of different segments fairly and thereby infer the interpretability of the time series segments that LLMs predominantly focus on.